 Rumours suggest that Sloane Hong [they/them] is an illustrator, comic artist and tattooer who lurks somewhere deep within the agonising, suburban sprawl of Tāmaki Makaurau, Aotearoa.
 However, these claims have yet to be verified.

-Xueting C. Ni was born in Guangzhou, during China’s “re-opening to the West”.
+Xueting C. Ni was born in Guangzhou, during China’s re-opening to the West.
 Having lived in cities across China, she emigrated with her family to Britain at the age of 11, where she continued to be immersed in Chinese culture, alongside her British education, realising ultimately that this gave her a unique a cultural perspective, bridging her Eastern and Western experiences.
 After graduating in English Literature from the University of London, she began a career in the publishing industry, whilst also translating original works of Chinese fiction.
 She returned to China in 2008 to continue her research at Central University of Nationalities, Beijing.
-Since 2010, Xueting has written extensively on Chinese culture and China’s place in Western pop media, working with companies, theatres, institutions and festivals, to help improve understanding of China’s heritage, culture and innovation, and introduce its wonders to new audiences.
-Xueting has contributed to the BBC, Tordotcom Publishing, and the Guangdong Art Academy.
-Her first book, From Kuan Yin to Chairman Mao, is published by Weiser Books.
-Her new anthology Sinopticon: A Celebration of Chinese Science Fiction came out in November 2021.
-Xueting currently lives just outside London with her partner and their cats, all of whom are learning Chinese.
+Since 2010, Xueting has written extensively on Chinese culture and China’s place in Western pop media, working with companies, institutions and festivals, to help improve understanding of China’s heritage, culture and innovation, and introduce its wonders to new audiences.
+Xueting has contributed to the BBC, Tordotcom and the Guangdong Art Academy.
+She has created non-fiction works, including From Kuanyin to Chairman Mao: An Essential Guide to Chinese Deities (Weiser Books) and curated fiction in translation, including Sinopticon: A Celebration of Chinese Science Fiction (Solaris).
+Her new non-fiction book Chinese Myths, will be published in May 2023 by Amber Books, and her curated anthology of contemporary Chinese horror fiction, Sinophagia, in 2024 by Solaris Books.
+Xueting is currently translating and editing a collection of contemporary Chinese horror fiction.
+She lives just outside London with her partner and their cats, all of whom are learning Mandarin.